Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Probiotics have been present in specific types of food for centuries.
 Science hasn’t always called them by their name – or used them the way we do now.

 It wasn’t until the mid-1990s that the medical community started taking this concept seriously.
-(3) Since then, researchers have sought to uncover the potential health benefits of probiotics.
+Since then, researchers have sought to uncover the potential health benefits of probiotics (see research in Frontiers in Public Health).

 Supplement manufacturers have since taken advantage of the opportunity to encourage consumers to introduce “good” bacteria into their digestive tracts, whether they needed the probiotics supplements or not.